Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of unforced simulations

 We first evaluate if the emulator can represent the monthly internal variability of the climate model under stationary conditions without external forcing.
 Formally, this amounts to assessing whether in the absence of any forcing we have

-To evaluate this, we train for each ESM an emulator.
+To evaluate this, we train for each ESM an emulator on the piControl, historical, SSP1-2.6, and SSP5-8.5 runs.
 We then generate a large ensemble of emulated monthly samples in the absence of forcing and compare its statistics to the statistics of the climate model's piControl run.
-For a given month, we generate an ensemble of $1000$ samples by first drawing $\Delta T \sim \cN(0, \sigma_{PI}^2)$, where $\sigma_{PI}$ is the estimated GMST standard deviation from the piControl run, and then sampling $x \sim q(x\mid \Delta T)$.
+For a given month, we generate an ensemble of $1000$ samples by first drawing $\Delta T \sim \cN(0, \sigma_{PI}^2)$, where $\sigma_{PI}$ is the estimated GMST standard deviation from the piControl run, and then sampling from $q(x\mid \Delta T)$.